 Though the Swedish lady failed to be got with child, the coltish convent cook, Sister Isabella, on the other hand left the convent inconvenienced by a bun in the oven.
 The happy event coincided precisely with my abrupt departure.
 Then there were the dreadful events which occurred in Bolivia involving a shipment of ancient Incan artifacts.
 By reasons of still pending litigation, I am unable to discuss that matter further.
 Dimitri has been running interference on some of these outstanding issues for decades.

 In November 1982 following some correspondence from the redoubtable Dimitri I was summoned by my mother, Giselda to attend to family matters and for want of anything better to do, I decamped for Paris only to find no-one at home.

 In the fiscally desperate days of the early Eighties when agricultural markets ditched and interest rates propelled entire economies into a tailspin the price of this abode would make a bankers ears bleed.
 It appeared that the hotel business boomed as farmers necked themselves.

 The first evening I spent entirely alone in the lofty mansion except for the maid Brigitte.
 There were instructions as to my choices of comestibles and liquor which I, of course, ignored entirely.
 The comely Brigitte made sure I wanted for nothing.
 She was a lovely girl with the dearest bosoms I have ever encountered, small and perfectly pert.
-We had a great deal of fun together and I slept enfolded in her arms better than I had for some time and when I awoke it occurred to me that perhaps my heart had mended as best it could from the loss of Penelope.
+We had a great deal of fun together and I slept enfolded in her arms better than I had for some time.
+Indeed, I awoke one morning to find my heart had mended as best it could from the loss of my one true love, Penelope.

 One day I arrived at the apartment after visiting Bar Sanguine on the Avenue of the America’s.
 I had drunk a carafe of excellent Bordeaux and felt quite fine when I found mother in the parlour.
 She had finally come back from Vienna or somewhere, I can’t remember.
 It had been about three years since we had set eyes on each other and I can’t say that it was an encounter noted for its warmth but nor was it acrimonious.
-I had long known that an association with my parent that would meet normal expectations was not possible whether I desired one or not.
+I had long known an association with my parent meeting normal expectations was not possible whether I desired one or not.
 Without even enquiring as to my health or recent history she dropped a grenade at my feet.

 ‘Your father is coming tomorrow.’
 She said.
 ‘He will be accompanied by your half-brother Shane’